 Other monographic exhibitions have taken place at the British Pavilion, 50th Venice Biennale, Venice (2003); The Studio Museum in Harlem, New York, 2005; Tate Britain, London, 2005 and 2010; kestnergesellschaft, Hanover, 2006; and the Arts Club of Chicago, 2010.
 In 1998, he was awarded the prestigious Turner Prize and, in 2016, Ofili was a recipient of Commander of the Most Excellent Order of the British Empire (CBE), awarded by the Queen.

-Chris Ofili's works are represented in prominent collections internationally, including the British Museum, London; Carnegie Museum of Art, Pittsburgh, Pennsylvania; The Museum of Contemporary Art, Los Angeles; The Museum of Modern Art, New York; Tate, London; Victoria and Albert Museum, London; and the Walker Art Center, Minneapolis, Minnesota.
-Since 2005, Ofili has been living and working between Port of Spain, Trinidad; London; and Brooklyn.
+His works are represented in prominent collections internationally, including The British Museum, London; Carnegie Museum of Art, Pittsburgh, Pennsylvania; Museum of Contemporary Art, Los Angeles; The Museum of Modern Art, New York; National Gallery of Canada, Ottawa; Tate Gallery, London; Victoria and Albert Museum, London; and the Walker Art Center, Minneapolis, Minnesota.

 Portia Zvavahera continues her rise to mega-gallery stardom with her debut solo exhibition in New York at David Zwirner.

 The announcement follows an exhibition of the artist's works at their London space.

 We select a handful of favourites from Frieze London, where over 150 galleries will present contemporary art from across the globe.